 - If this is your first time hiking in the Rockies, take a conservative approach – read our post for beginner hikers in Banff too.
 Pick an adequate hike for your fitness, plan for plenty of time, pack water and food, and don’t be afraid to turn around.

-- For long Yoho hikes, set a turn around time at the departure.
-Any time we set out for an objective I determine a time at which we need to turn around in order to arrive at the parking lot or campsite by dark.
-I would recommend not hiking in the dark as it’s easy to get lost and it’s not fun in bear country.
+- For long Yoho hikes, set a turnaround time at the departure.
+Any time we set out for an objective, I determine a time at which we need to turn around to arrive at the parking lot or campsite by dark.
+I recommend not hiking in the dark as it’s easy to get lost, and it’s not fun in bear country.

 - A Garmin In-Reach can save your life as most of these hikes are in areas with no cell service.
-We’ve thankfully never had to use ours, but it gives us peace of mind having it on a hike in case something ever goes wrong and I have to call Search and Rescue.
+We’ve thankfully never had to use ours, but having it on a hike gives us peace of mind in case something ever goes wrong, and we have to call Search and Rescue.

 What to Wear On a Hike?